PX4/PX4-user_guide/en/sensor/px4flow.md

 ![PX4Flow Top](../../assets/hardware/sensors/px4flow/px4flow_top.jpg) ![px4flow-bottom](../../assets/hardware/sensors/px4flow/px4flow_bottom.jpg)

-# Pixhawk Setup
+## Pixhawk Setup

+In order to use the PX4Flow board, just connect it with I2C.

 > **Note** Applies to all PX4 FMU versions, including all versions of Pixhawk.

 - Update the firmware on PX4Flow using *QGroundControl* (in the top left menu, click on CONFIG, then on Firmware Upgrade)
 - Connect PX4Flow I2C to the Pixhawk I2C

-The module will be detected on boot, flow data should be coming through at 10Hz if the autopilot is connected via **USB**.
+The module will be detected on boot.
+Flow data should be coming through at 10Hz if the autopilot is connected via **USB**.
 Flow data is transmitted via wireless at a lower rate.

-## Orientation
+### Mounting/Orientation

-The default orientation (meaning: zero rotation) is defined as Y on flow board pointing towards **front of vehicle** as shown in the following picture.
+The default orientation (meaning: zero rotation) is defined as Y on flow board pointing towards **front of vehicle**, as shown in the following picture.

 ![PX4Flow align with Pixhawk](../../assets/hardware/sensors/px4flow/px4flowalignwithpixhawk.jpg)

-The orientation of PX4Flow can be set using the parameter [SENS_FLOW_ROT](https://docs.px4.io/en/advanced_config/parameter_reference.html#SENS_FLOW_ROT)
+In this configuration the parameter [SENS_FLOW_ROT](../advanced_config/parameter_reference.md#SENS_FLOW_ROT) should be 270 degrees (which is the default).
+Make sure the the PX4Flow board is well dampened.

 > **Warning** This parameter can only be applied to PX4 flight stack and is **not** part of the sensor itself settings

-## Connecting
+### Connecting

 The PX4flow is connected to the I2C bus.
 If you are connecting multiple devices to the same bus you will need to set each with a unique address.
 The next section explains how.

 ### PX4FLOW I2C Device address

-The 7 Bit **I2C Address** of the Flow Module is user selectable.
-Using the solder jumpers on the back of the flow board you can add an offset to the baseaddress 0x42.
+The default I2C address of the PX4Flow is 0x42, but it can be incremented using the three solder jumpers labeled "I2C BUS ADDR".
+This is useful if another device has the same address.

+The address increment is equal to the 3-bit value encoded by the jumpers.
+For example if jumper 0 and 1 are soldered and jumper 2 is unsoldered, the address is incremented by 1\*1 + 1\*2 + 0\*4 = 3, which gives address 0x45.
+If all jumpers are unsoldered, the camera will be automatically discovered by the autopilot firmware.

 The address range for the 8 possible choices is: 0x42 - 0x49.

 Address | Bit 2 | Bit 1 | Bit 0
 --- | --- | --- | ---